Dual Credit Courses

 Highly motivated and self-disciplined SCS students in grades 11 and 12 are eligible.
 Students must have a cumulative weighted GPA of at least 3.5 and be capable of earning at least a B in an Honors or AP course in a similar subject.

 How much do the courses cost?

-The price of each course is determined by Maranatha Baptist University.
-Currently high school juniors and seniors pay $188 per credit (subject to change) plus $35 per course at MBU (a 50% discount off the normal tuition).
-Once you receive course approval from SCS, you should enroll at MBU and make your payment directly to MBU.
+The price of each course is determined by each participating University.
+Currently high school juniors and seniors pay significantly less than what is charged for full time college students. ( more than a 50% discount off the normal tuition).
+Once you receive course approval from SCS, you should enroll and make your payment directly to the university.
 Most courses also require the purchase of a textbook, and some courses require additional materials.
 Be sure you are aware of all expenses before enrolling.